 If your website still isn’t mobile friendly, you are far behind in the SEO race – because Google penalizes such websites, which impacts the rankings significantly.
 Not something you would want, right?
-After all, more than 50% of the web traffic originates from mobile devices, implying just how essential mobile websites are for any business.
+After all, more than 50% of web traffic originates from mobile devices, implying just how essential mobile websites are for any business.

 So, how do you create a mobile friendly website?
 Here are some of our favorite ways of ensuring that your website performs well on simply any device.
 But before discussing them, let’s see whey mobile websites have created such hype these days.